 Then he took a loaf of bread, gave thanks, broke it in pieces, and handed it to them, saying, “This is my body, which is given for you.
 Keep on doing this in memory of me.”
 Luke 22:19

-Then, enjoy one another table conversation.
-Celebrate your communion with God and one another.
+Partake of the bread and the lamb in remembrance of Jesus.
+Help each one participate in enjoying one another table conversation.
+Celebrate your fellowship with God and one another.

-When all have eaten, bless the cup of the Lord’s Supper.
+After all have eaten, bless the cup of blessing of the Lord’s Supper.
 Here’s a go by sample.

 Blessed are You, o Lord our God, King of the universe, who brings forth wine from the earth.